 Apple shaped saucer with delicate trim on the outside.
 Ideal for a summer wedding.

 Giant saucer, hand made on a modified wooden block.
 Worn on he side of the head with the feature feather flowers underneath the hat shape.
 Held on with clips, these are attached to a small base under the feather flowers.
 Looks great from any angle and any colour.
 This hat was worn in the Royal Enclosure Ascot.
-A hat like this would cost approximately £150
+A hat like this would cost from £150.

 Giant bows made from sinamay in two colours.
 Placed on a band to secure to the head.
 Lots of fun and could be made in any colour combinations.
 The coq feathers cut to a point add movement and another layer of detail.
-This type of headpiece would cost £50.
+This type of headpiece would cost from £75.

 Cute pillbox design with a vintage twist.
 Made from sinamay and trimmed with feather flowers, sinamay curls and burnt pheasant feathers.
 Can be held in place on a metal headband or with millinery fine elastic.
 A hat like this would start from £70.